 Hospital Services in Connection with Dental Treatment.
 The Plan generally does not cover dental services.
-Subject to Prior Approval from the Claims Administrator, acting on the Plan's behalf, coverage is provided for Hospital services, including anesthesia, services in connection with treatment for a complex dental condition provided to: (i) a Member under seven years of age who is determined by two dentists to require the dental treatment without delay; (ii) a Member with a diagnosis of serious mental or physical condition; or (iii) a Member, certified by his or her Primary Care Physician to have a significant behavioral problem.

-- (4) Ambulatory Surgery Center.
+Subject to Prior Approval from the Claims Administrator, acting on the Plan's behalf, coverage is provided for Hospital services, including anesthesia, services in connection with treatment for a complex dental condition provided to a Member:

+- (a) Under seven years of age who is determined by two dentists to require the dental treatment without delay; - (b) With a diagnosis of serious mental or physical condition; or - (c) Certified by his or her Primary Care Physician to have a significant behavioral problem. - (5) Ambulatory Surgery Center.
 Coverage is provided for specific surgical services received at an Ambulatory Surgery Center that are performed or prescribed by a Physician.
 Covered services include diagnostic imaging and Laboratory services required to augment a surgical service and performed on the same day as such surgical service.
-A list of services covered in an Ambulatory Surgery Center is available on the Claims Administrator's website www.healthadvantage-hmo.com. - (5) Outpatient Diagnostic Services.
-Coverage is provided for diagnostic services and materials, including but not limited to, diagnostic imaging (e.g. x-rays, fluoroscopy, ultrasounds, radionuclide studies) electrocardiograms, electroencephalograms, and Laboratory tests when performed or prescribed by a Physician. - (6) Advanced Diagnostic Imaging Services.
-Computed Tomography Scanning (CT Scan), Magnetic Resonance Angiography or Imaging (MRI/MRA), Nuclear Cardiology and Positron Emission Tomography scans (PET Scan) (collectively referred to as Advanced Diagnostic Imaging) require Prior Approval.
-Members may call the phone number printed on the front of their health plan identification card to receive Prior Approval.
+A list of services covered in an Ambulatory Surgery Center is available on the Claims Administrator's website www.healthadvantage-hmo.com. - (6) Outpatient Diagnostic Services.
+Coverage is provided for diagnostic services and materials, including but not limited to, diagnostic imaging (e.g., x-rays, fluoroscopy, ultrasounds, radionuclide studies) electrocardiograms, electroencephalograms, and Laboratory tests when performed or prescribed by a Physician. - (7) Advanced Diagnostic Imaging Services.
+Computed Tomography Scanning (CT Scan), Magnetic Resonance Angiography or Imaging (MRI/MRA), Nuclear Cardiology and Positron Emission Tomography scans (PET Scan) (collectively referred to as Advanced Diagnostic Imaging) require Prior Approval. - (8) Maternity.

-- (7) Maternity.
 Coverage is provided for Maternity Care when performed or prescribed by a Physician. - (a) Maternity and Obstetrical Care.
 Coverage is provided for Maternity and Obstetrical Care, including Routine Prenatal Care and postnatal care; and use of Hospital or Birthing Center delivery rooms and related facilities; special procedures as may be necessary.
-Routine Prenatal Care includes the coverage of one routine ultrasound only. - (b) Special Delivery.
+Routine Prenatal Care includes the coverage of one routine ultrasound only.

+- (b) Special Delivery.
 The Expectant Mother is encouraged to enroll in the Special Delivery Program by the 20th week of Pregnancy.
 Special Delivery can be accessed by calling 1-800-225-1891, extension 20225.
-The Plan offers members a \$250 incentive for enrolling and participating in this program.
+The Plan offers Members a \$250 incentive for enrolling and participating in this program.
 This program is designed to encourage the Covered Person to actively participate in obtaining comprehensive prenatal care.
 Services that are not normally offered, such as skilled nursing assessments or nursing assistant care in the home for conditions including Pregnancy-induced hypertension, diabetes mellitus, and preterm labor, are covered through the Special Delivery program.
 The Special Delivery nurse can assist in coordinating Home Health Care in lieu of hospitalization for those high risk patients who the Physician feels would benefit from this alternative care. - (c) Midwives.
 Services provided by any lay midwife are not covered.
 However, coverage is provided for services provided by a certified nurse midwife who has a collaborative agreement with a Physician who is within immediate proximity to the Hospital utilized by the certified nurse midwife, in case there is need for assistance during the delivery. - (d) Newborn Care in the Hospital.
 Routine well newborn nursery care is care while the newborn is Hospital-confined after birth and includes room, board, and other normal care for which a Hospital makes a charge.

-This coverage is only provided if the newborn child is an eligible Dependent and a parent (1) is a Covered Person who was covered under the Plan at the time of the birth, or (2) enrolls himself or herself (as well as the newborn child if required) in accordance with the Qualifying Event provisions with coverage effective on the first day of the month that the newborn child is born.
+This coverage is only provided if the newborn child is an eligible Dependent and a parent:

+- (i) Is a Covered Person who was covered under the Plan at the time of the birth; or - (ii) Enrolls himself or herself (as well as the newborn child if required) in accordance with the Qualifying Event provisions with coverage effective on the first day of the month that the newborn child is born.